sudhirraj31/reviews-site/tasks.md

 2. reviwer can only see own reviews on reviwer dashboard
-3. like button click on reviwer dashboard
-4. one like per user
+3. one like per user
-5. like counts display on particular review page
+4. like counts display on particular review page
-6. file uploader in creating review
+5. file uploader in creating review